Shubhz-git/cicd/README.md

-# Todo Node JS application with AWS EC2, Docker containerization and Jenkins automated Pipeline.
+# Node JS application with AWS EC2, Docker containerization and Jenkins automated Pipeline.

 # Server side:
 Creation of an EC2 instaince with allowing HTTP traffic with Port opening for Jenkins Server